intagaming/video-scripts/token-storage.md

 usable for a short amount of time, minimizing the effect of the Access Token leakage.

-But what if the Refresh Token is leaked instead?
+But what if the Refresh Token gets leaked instead?
 Isn't that would mean the attacker now has infinite access to your account?

 ### Refresh Token Rotation

+Here's an OAuth flow that involves getting a new Access Token.

+Let's tweak this.

 Every time a Refresh Token is used, it is immediately invalidated, and the Authorization Server gives you back a new Access Token **and** a new Refresh